 Figure 29Error!
 Reference source not found. clearly shows that the optimization phase is one element of an overall process.
-Secondly within the model there are some options that are not viable for investment, such as nuclear in regions that have policies against development, or coal power plants given the application of coal phase out policies.
+Furthermore, the model is not allowed to invest in certain technologies, such as nuclear in regions that have policies against development, or coal power plants following coal phase out policies.

 Table 10 provides an overview of the investment candidates by time horizon and scenario.
 For the purposes of the TYNDP2020 scenarios there are limited in number of investment options available.
 These are the renewable energies such as PV, wind onshore, wind offshore and gas power plants.
-In addition, it should be noted that the interconnection capacity can be expanded within the scenario building process (please see Section O for further information).
+In addition, it should be noted that the interconnection capacity can be expanded within the scenario building process (please see Section 0 for further information).